 Hire The Right Attorney For Your Case

 It is illegal for an officer to force a driver to take a field sobriety or a breath alcohol test, but there is an “implied consent” law that requires drivers to submit to a BAC test if they are thought to be under the influence.
-Don't make the mistake of hiring an inexperienced lawyer to defend your case, hire a DUI/DWI lawyer experienced in defending those accused of drunk driving.

 |ID||Idaho||NH||New Hampshire||WA||Washington State|